 - Soy – I don’t hide the fact that I am not a fan of soy.
 First is the fact that soy is a GMO (genetically modified organism), but also it contains phytoestrogens.
 Phytoestrogens can mimic real estrogen, which impacts the thyroid (one of the glands that controls our hormones).

 Essential Oils for Hormone Balance

-A tool that I like for hormone balance is the use of medicinal-grade essential oils.
+A tool that I like for hormone balance is the use of essential oils.
 Here are some of my favorites:

 Thyme – thyme has been found to have progesterone-balancing effects.
 Low progesterone levels are linked with infertility and depression.

 Clary sage – studies show that women who inhale clary sage oil reduced their cortisol levels and improved thyroid hormone levels.
 This helps in improving mood.
 Clary sage also assists in balancing estrogen level production, which is beneficial for women dealing with infertility and PMS cramps.

 Sandalwood – not only does sandalwood have an amazing scent, it can do wonders for enhancing the libido of men and women.
 It accomplishes this by balancing testosterone levels in both men and women.

 Lavender – one of my favorite and most versatile essential oils, lavender is a must have.
 Lavender has been shown to reduce stress and help you sleep.
 Using this oil can also relieve symptoms of anxiety and depression.
 Remember, these are all signs of unbalanced hormones.

 My recommendation for how to use essential oils to balance your hormones: